soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Key Features

-The Postgres database serves as a the destination and/or source for many of the backend processes of the SoilWise Catalogie.
+The Postgres database serves as a the destination and/or source for many of the backend processes of the SoilWise Catalogue.
 Its key features are:

 1. **Raw metadata storage** — The harvester process uses it to store the raw results of the metadata harvesting of the different resources that are currently connected.
 2. **Storage of Augmented metadata** — Various metadata augmentation jobs use it as input and write their input to this data store.